mindstorm8191/settlerswarlords/README.md

 # Settlers and Warlords

-A MMO game like Evony or Travian (or Vesuvius), but focus on resource production and diplomatics instead of all-out war.
+This game is a blend of an Idle game, a factory-builder and an MMO game.
 It is a conceptual expansion of a previous project of mine, DanIdle, accounting for land expansion, travel limitations, and managing neighboring civilizations (some hostile).
+Players will be encouraged to trade & negotiate with each other, instead of using all-out war for dominance.
+MMO player strength will be limited by challenges of holding large amounts of land.

+Players will start the game with a piece of land, and 4 workers - nothing else.
+They will have to manage survival needs (food, shelter, warmth, safety, health) while building their technology from the land around them.
+The world will be fraught with dangers, some magical and unnatural, and also other players.

 I have learned a lot about early technology through working on this project (How do you mine without a pickaxe?
 Where does twine come from?
 How do you ferment wine?)
 I hope to, if nothing else, spark interest in the subject for others.